MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-fundamentals-teams.md

 - ```Alt + Shift + B``` will read out the target node.

 > [!NOTE]
-> If you are using a screen reader, note that the sidebar menu entry labeled **Manage** might not get read as "Collapsed", but it is an expandable control which can be selected and expanded.
+> If you are using a screen reader, note that the sidebar menu entry labeled **Settings** might not get read as "Collapsed", but it is an expandable control which can be selected and expanded.

 ## In this section